NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

       If the bot does not know the answer to a question, it truthfully says it does not know.
 ```

-In the snippet above, we instruct the bot to answer questions about the employment situation data published by the Buro of Labor Statistics.
+In the snippet above, we instruct the bot to answer questions about the employment situation data published by the Bureau of Labor Statistics.

 ## Sample Conversation